tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 Note that neither `Nil` or `Cons` are built in.
 They are simply labels for constructor functions for the different versions of a `ConsList` node.
 You could equally well call them `EndOfList` and `MakeList` or anything else that’s meaningful to you. `Nil` is a function with no parameters, `Cons` is a function with two parameters.  `Int` is a built-in primitive type for limited-precision integers.

 Now we can create a small list like so:

 ```haskell
 l = Cons 1 $ Cons 2 $ Cons 3 Nil
 ```

+## Pattern Matching

+In Haskell, we can define multiple versions of a function to handle the instances of an algebraic data types.
+This is done by providing a *pattern* in the variable list of the function definition, in the form of an expression beginning with the constructor of the data instance (e.g. `Cons` or `Nil`) and variable names which will be bound to the different fields of the data instance.

-And we can create a function to determine a ConsList’s length using pattern matching; to not only create different definitions of the function for each of the possible instances of a ConsList, but also to destructure the non-empty Cons:
+For example, we can create a function to determine a `ConsList`’s length using *pattern matching*; to not only create different definitions of the function for each of the possible instances of a `ConsList`, but also to destructure the non-empty `Cons`:

 ```haskell
 consLength :: ConsList -> Int
 consLength Nil = 0
 consLength (Cons _ rest) = 1 + consLength rest
 ```

-Since we don’t care about the head value in this function, we match it with `_`, which effectively ignores it.
+Since we don’t care about the head value in this function, we match it with `_`, an unnamed variable, which effectively ignores it.
+Note that another way to conditionally destructure with pattern matching is using a [case statement](/haskell1/conditional-code-constructs-cheatsheet).

 -----
  Note that such a definition for lists is made completely redundant by Haskell’s wonderful built-in lists, where [] is the empty list, and : is an infix cons operator.
 We can pattern match the empty list or destructure (head:rest), e.g.:

 ```haskell
 length :: [a] -> Int
 length [] = 0